shelleywong/CSCI211-Course-Materials/Labs/lab13.md

 ## Exercise 1: Read and Print GPS Locations Using a Vector

-Working in your 211-starter-pack/211/lab13_path directory, write a program (called `path`) that reads a collection of GPS locations (latitude & longitude) until end of input is reached.
-AFTER all the input has been read, print the GPS locations to standard output.
-Put each location on its own line with a comma between the latitude and longitude:<br>
+Working in your 211-starter-pack/211/lab13_path directory, write a program (called `path`) that reads a collection of GPS locations until end of input is reached.
+Each GPS location is expressed as two numeric coordinates: the first number is always latitude and the second number is always longitude.
+As each set of coordinates is read from standard input, create a new `Location` object and add the `Location` to a vector.
+AFTER all the input has been read, traverse the vector and print the GPS locations to standard output (`cout`).
+You can use the Location class `print` function to put each location on its own line with a comma between the latitude and longitude:<br>

 The first four lines are the input.
 The second four lines are the output.
 ```